ahmedriad1/spotify-clone-graphql/readme.md

 ## Known Issues

--   Password is not hashed
+-   Passwords is not hashed
--   User's field `username` renamed to `name`
+-   GraphQL schema user's field `username` renamed to `name`

 ## Resources